FlorentRu/Customer-Churns-Predictive-Model/README.md

 ## Logistic Regression Model for Customer Churn Prediction

-This repository contains code for building a Linear Regression model to predict customer churn.
+This repository contains code for building a Logistic Regression model to predict customer churn.
 Customer churn, also known as customer attrition, refers to the phenomenon where customers stop doing business with a company called Telco.
 Predicting churn can help businesses identify at-risk customers and take proactive measures to retain them.

 ### Before Hyperparameters Tuning
-The initial version of the Linear Regression model was built using default settings.
-The code reads the dataset from a CSV file, preprocesses the data, and trains a Linear Regression model.
+The initial version of the Logistic Regression model was built using default settings.
+The code reads the dataset from a CSV file, preprocesses the data, and trains a Logistic Regression model.
 The model is evaluated based on accuracy and classification report.

 #### Requirements
 - Python 3.x